SearchWP is an advanced search plugin that greatly improves WP core search.

 add_filter( 'searchwp_swp_query_args', function( $args ) { if ( isset( $args['facetwp'] ) ) { $args['posts_per_page'] = -1; } return $args; } );

-If you are using FacetWP together with SearchWP, and your search results page (the page with /?s=searchterm in the URL) does not have facets, the search will not work properly and show no results.
+If you are using FacetWP together with SearchWP, and your search results page (the page with /?s=searchterm in the URL) does not have facets, the search will not work properly: most often it will show no results, or other unexpected query interference may happen, like a different order of results than expected.

 This is caused by FacetWP’s built-in integration having to intercept the search query before it can know if facets are being used on the page.
 To fix this issue, you have to disable FacetWP for the search results page only, by adding the following code to your (child) theme’s functions.php: